rolandneilands/Aspalex/lore/Characters.md

 # Antagonists
 Powerful enemies
 ## Vecna
-Ancient lich
+Ancient lich and God of Secrets, known to have created several powerful artefacts: The Eye of Vecna, The Hand of Vecna, and the Tomes of the Stilled Tongue.
+The party have found two copies of the Tome, of only a handful in existence.
+Famously in a rivalry with his ex-lieutenant Kas, wielder of a legendary sword.

 ## Imix
-Demon prince of evil fire
+Demon prince of elemental evil fire.

 ## Demogorgon
 Prince of Demons, the Sibilant Beast and Master of the Spiralling Depths.
 Known to lair in the Gaping Maw layer of the Abyss – this is most likely where the Vent portal led.
-Killed and his army routed by the combined defending forces in the B. Will resurrect on his home plane and now knows the party by sight as mortal enemies.
+Killed and his army routed by the combined Plane of Fire defending forces in the Battle of the Vent.
+Will resurrect on his home plane and now knows the party by sight as mortal enemies.

 ## Surtr
+Fire giant god.
+A Cradle of Surtr was found under the now closed portal at the bottom of the Vent, which was revealed to be an active volcano.